Haliburton, USA men's basketball win Olympic gold medal

 It was the fourth time that the USA and France have faced each other in an Olympic gold medal game.

-Haliburton has won a gold medal before, just not in the Olympics.
+Haliburton had previously won a gold medal before, just not in the Olympics.
 He won gold as a player on Team USA in the 2019 FIBA U-19 Basketball World Cup in Greece.